grdw/euler/problem_0502/README.md

 # For 3 blocks:

-Imagine a 4 by 3
+Imagine a 4 by 4, the bottom is already placed
 [x x x x]
 [x x x x]
 [x x x x]

+Assume you can just put a block anywhere and pin it to the grid?
+How many ways can you this?
+Let's break the rule of '1 space' between each block, and the stacking rule.